 Increasing the correction number tells users of that edition and update that they should always prefer the new version.
-Corrections suit typo fixes, formatting errors, and other small, obvious mistakes.
+Corrections suit typo fixes, formatting errors, and other small mistakes.

 Drafters can also number working drafts of forthcoming editions, updates, and corrections by putting a draft number after a dash at the end.
 Version